-Safety and crashworthiness are principal themes for the S40, which includes a stiff body and side-impact and side curtain-type airbags.
-Starting in 2005, the T5 edition could be fitted with all-wheel drive.
+Safety and crashworthiness are principal themes for the S40, which includes a stiff body and side-impact and side curtain airbags.
+The T5 model can be fitted with all-wheel drive.

-Steering-wheel audio controls become standard in the 2.4i model for 2006.
-All S40s have a simplified package and option structure.
-Cupholders have been improved.
-T5 models with the six-speed-manual transmission gain a "pushdown" function to engage Reverse gear.
-The S40 is manufactured in Belgium.
+Steering-wheel audio controls are standard in the 2.4i model, and all S40s have a simplified package and option structure.
+T5 models with the six-speed manual transmission have a "pushdown" function to engage Reverse gear.

-Standard upholstery in the five-occupant interior is said to be inspired by sportswear accessories.
+Standard upholstery in the five-occupant interior is said to be inspired by sportswear.
 The rear seatbacks fold down separately, and the front passenger seat has a folding backrest.
 Two round gauges on the instrument cluster are surrounded by metal bezels.
 Leather upholstery is available.

 Standard 2.4i equipment includes air conditioning, power windows, a CD audio system, remote-control central locking, a leather-wrapped tilt/telescoping steering wheel and an audio theft-deterrent system.
 The T5 sedan adds a power driver's seat, electronic climate control, a trip computer and aluminum interior trim.
 An optional Premium Package for the T5 includes leather seating surfaces, a power sunroof and a power passenger seat.
 Trunk space totals 12.6 cubic feet.